 The Seljuk Han of Anatolia

 Ceramic decoration is an important complement to the architecture of the Seljuks.
-Below listed by city is a list of monuments with significant programs of ceramic décor (this list also includes examples from the Beylik period immediately following the Seljuk period):
+Below is a list of monuments with significant programs of ceramic décor (this list also includes examples from the Beylik period immediately following the Seljuk period):

 AFYON